Ayush0966/Mall_Conference/README.md

 ## Results
-The results of the clustering analysis, including visualizations and insights gained from the segmentation, can be found in the results/ directory.
+The results of the clustering analysis, including visualizations and insights gained from the segmentation, can be found in the CODE directory.